utoker/Food-data/README.md

 ## About The Project

-<p>FoodData App is a web app for getting nutrient profile data of requested food from the United States Department of Agriculture's Food Database with Rest API.</p>
+<p>Food data is a web app for getting nutrient profile data of requested food from the United States Department of Agriculture's Food Database with Rest API.</p>

 <ul>
   <li>Sourced data from the USDA via REST API by implementing Axios.</li>